 Lahore

-Type: Pakistani carpet
+Type: Pakistani Rug

 Location: Eastern Pakistan

-Pile: High quality New Zealand wool
+Pile: High-quality New Zealand Wool

-Quality and Characteristics of Pakistani Carpets
+Quality and Features of Pakistani Rugs

 Characteristics of Fine Quality